AnastasiaBelenkii/browser-embed/README.md

 SUPER in Progress.
 Everything below is hopes and dreams (:

+---

+edit--- actually, this is turning into just being the start of a personal blog and will likely eventually by migrated to "personal" github pages rather than living in this repo.
+But I am doing the same work for the semantic search here for now either way, so leaving the old README below.
+Might add some small details on blog architecture once I think them through better.

+---

 ## Project Goals

 A fully client-side semantic search engine that: